 The Corporate Sustainability Reporting Directive creates binding regulations for the sustainability reporting of European companies as well as non-European companies.

-3. Stakeholder participation: The consideration of stakeholder perspectives becomes mandatory when conducting the CSRD materiality analysis.
+- Stakeholder participation: The consideration of stakeholder perspectives is mandatory when implementing the CSRD materiality assessment.

 These measures contribute to the transparency and comparability of company-related sustainability information.
 Companies and their responsible sustainability managers should deal with the new requirements at an early stage in order to minimize compliance risks and exploit competitive advantages.

-Successful implementation of the CSRD materiality analysis requires systematic and well-documented processes.
+Successful implementation of the CSRD materiality assessment requires systematic and well-documented processes.
 The following steps are recommended and similarly recommended by EFRAG in the ‘Materiality Assessment’ implementation guide:

-Regular reviews and adjustments to the materiality analysis ensure that reporting always remains up-to-date and relevant.
+Regular reviews and adjustments to materiality assessment ensure that reporting always remains up-to-date and relevant.

 Wesentlichkeitsanalyse Vorlage